polarityio/discoverorg/README.md

 ### Password
 The password for the provided username you want the integration to authenticate as.

-### Domain Blacklist Regex
+### Ignored Domain Regex
-You can provide a regular expression to blacklist certain domains from being looked up in DiscoverOrg.
+You can provide a regular expression never lookup certain domains in DiscoverOrg.

 ### Company Channels
-Channels that are whitelisted to lookup company information, please note that the channel names are case sensitive.
+Channels that are set to lookup company information, please note that the channel names are case sensitive.

 ### Person Channels
-Channels that are whitelisted to lookup people information, please note that the channel names are case sensitive.
+Channels that are set to lookup people information, please note that the channel names are case sensitive.

 ## Polarity